ibnuarz/ColorRecognition_API_TensorFlow/README.md

 3. Receive JSON responses with color predictions.
 4. If you run on local you can use local server example `http://127.0.0.1:5000/` but in this case i use endpoint from google cloud

+### Important
+1. You can use my model or your model to predict (CNN) , here my model `https://drive.google.com/file/d/1-0BJrIl491gnEulSv4-0j3TSj6ZuruK4/view?usp=sharing`

 ## License
 This project is licensed under the MIT License